r5py/r5py/README.md

 [![Coverage][coverage-badge]][coverage-link]
 <br />

+# r5py: Rapid Realistic Routing with R5 in Python

 **R5py** is a Python library for rapid realistic routing on multimodal transport networks (walk, bike, public transport and car).
 It provides a simple and friendly interface to R<sup>5</sup>, the